uport-project/uport-identity/README.md

     <script type="text/javascript" src="dist.js"></script>
   </head>
   <body>
-    This page has global access to the `Uport` javascript object.
+    This page has global access to the `UportContracts` and `Web3` javascript objects.
   </body>
 </html>